 My fees are £55 for an individual session and for couples I charge £60 a session.
 Each session is fifty minutes.
 In my experience couples may sometimes benefit from a longer session time.
 I work with most of the Insurance companies and I am happy to work with them.

 I have Bupa recognition and so can be paid through your Bupa medical insurance if it covers counselling.
 I am also a listed provider for Insurance companies including AXA/PPP, Aviva, Nuffield Health, Vitality and many more.

 My Bupa profile can be found at: https://finder.bupa.co.uk/go/mrs_christine_everley

 I am flexible to best suit clients' needs.
 I offer appointments Monday - Saturday.
 Unfortunately I am not able to take on any new clients at the moment.

-The rest of the time I work in Beaconsfield.
+At the moment I work remotely from my office in Beaconsfield.
 You can book an appointment by phoning my work mobile on 07792 676358.
 The website for my Beaconsfield practice can be found at: https://www.everleycounselling.co.uk/

 I also offer some appointment at Phoenix Mental Health Services in Wooburn Green.
 You can book an appointment with me at Phoenix MHS by calling them directly on 0870 162 0673.
 Their website can be found at: https://www.phoenix-mhs.com/

-I am able to offer evening and weekend sessions as I appreciate that many clients have work and/or family commitments.
+I am able to offer sessions during the week and on a Saturday as I appreciate that many clients have work and/or family commitments.

-There is free parking at all three locations for clients.
+There is free parking at Beaconsfield for clients.
 The Beaconsfield location is also situated near the railway station.

 (images courtesy of www.CartoonStock.com)